Executive Summary

 Hatchery Fish Problem #1- High Loss of Upriver Coleman Fish

 Solution – The US Fish and Wildlife Service, the Golden State Salmon Association, and the Bureau of Reclamation are testing a system of trucking Coleman smolts around the predation zone to release sites downstream.
 They will be acclimated in net pens at that location.
-The test ran for three years and results are now being analyzed.
+The test ran for three years, and the results are now being analyzed.

-Results – If the program is successful and expanded to 2 or 3 million Coleman smolts, it would add up to 5 million additional juveniles into the Delta in low flow years.
+Results – If the program is successful and expanded to 2 or 3 million Coleman smolts, it would add up to 5 million additional juveniles into the Delta in low-flow years.

 Read More: Modify Coleman Hatchery Release Practices